The Earth's Aliveness

 As a permaculture-designer, engineer and cultural manager at Permakultur Leben, Ivo uses his skills and knowledge for regenerative projects.
 His work is about shaping relationships between living beings, closing cycles, transformation, diversity, synergies, co-creativity, sufficiency, resilience and networking.
 He is active with the Triple Bottom Line© Association and Kinder in der Permakultur - Schweiz.

-and Tibetan Music from:
+Tibetan Music and Mantras

 Dechen Shak-Dagsay and Helge Van Dyk